MaelLefeuvre/grups-rs/README.md

 #### Tradeoffs.

 - FST indexes are a quite compressed data form, but not as much as `.vcf.gz` files.
-Users should expect a ~2X file size increase when going from `.vcf.gz` to `.fst`.
+Users should expect a ~two-fold input file size increase when going from `.vcf.gz` to `.fst`.

 ## Parameter List